 Through a collaborative effort with a group of your peers you are tasked with creating a compelling, yet environmentally and socially responsible product or service.
 Whether your idea is high tech or the next great green solution, you will take your idea from concept to reality as you explore the multi faceted world of business creation.

 This program’s unique blend of classroom lecture, project based reinforcement and small group interaction will provide you with an unparalleled depth of theoretical knowledge and experiential practice – traits that are sure to assist in future entrepreneurial efforts.

-- Conduct a Business Case Study on a Fortune 500 Company as you debate sustainability and business ethics
+- Conduct an Environmental Business Case Study on a Fortune 500 Company as you debate sustainability and green technology.

 - College Accredited, Academic Curriculum

 - Conduct research, analyze information, engage in debate, resolve conflict and build networks of support as you practice being the business leaders of tomorrow